 Buyer decision guide

-Palms Place studios vs one-bedroom condos — a buyer decision guide
+Palms Place studios vs one-bedroom condos in Las Vegas — a buyer decision guide

 Listing sites often list square footage without explaining how Palms Place studios and one-bedroom units live differently day-to-day.
-This guide is written from buyer tours Chance Fuller runs at the tower—what to prioritize before you chase a floor plan label.
+This guide is written from buyer tours Dr. Jan Duffy runs at the tower—what to prioritize before you chase a floor plan label.

 What square footage should you verify on each listing?